Veicm/robot_control/README.md

 - Completion of the wiki

 # credits
-The code is partially based on the RobotLibrary (https://github.com/marjaco/robotlibrary) by @marjaco(https://github.com/marjaco).
+The code is partially based on the [RobotLibrary](https://github.com/marjaco/robotlibrary) by [@marjaco](https://github.com/marjaco).
-Additionally, @marjaco contributed to parts of the scripts that do not appear in the RobotLibrary in the same or a similar form.
+Additionally, [@marjaco](https://github.com/marjaco) contributed to parts of the scripts that do not appear in the RobotLibrary in the same or a similar form.